San Diego Theft Crimes Attorney

-Contact Rodriguez Law Firm to schedule a free initial consultation with a proven criminal defense attorney.
+Contact Rodriguez Law Firm to schedule a consultation with a proven criminal defense attorney.

 Burglary is a type of theft crime in which breaking and entering a structure occurs.
 Breaking and entering goes beyond just homes, and you can be charged with burglary for breaking into a car, cargo container, safe, or other structure.
 You do not have to actually take anything to be charged with burglary.
 As long as the prosecution can prove that you broke into a structure with the intent to commit a crime (even if that crime was never followed through) you can be convicted of burglary.

 There are two classifications of burglary charges in California, which are:

 - First-degree burglary – A felony offense which can be charged if the structure broken into was someone’s private residence.
 Penalties can include a maximum 6-year prison sentence and up to $10,000 in fines.

 - Second-degree burglary – Also known as commercial burglary, this can be charged as a felony or misdemeanor.
 This refers to all breaking and entering crimes that do not involve a private residence.
 Penalties vary depending on whether it is charged as a misdemeanor or felony.

 Intent is a critical component of a burglary charge.
 The prosecution will have to prove that you intentionally committed burglary for the purpose of committing a crime to secure a conviction.
 There are many possible defenses that can be used to combat this accusation.